DOUG BROWN

 HALDEX LIMITED - Dodge Avenger

-2008 is the second season for the NASCAR Canadian Tire Series and for racing veteran Doug Brown it marks another milestone in his lengthy stock car racing career.
+2009 will mark the third season for the NASCAR Canadian Tire Series and for Brantford, Ontario born and raised racing veteran Doug Brown it will mark another milestone in his lengthy stock car racing career.

-The veteran competitor and second-generation driver* is among a horde of former CASCAR Super Series competitors who will once again be vying for the championship in the series' and he knows he will be facing some serious challenges in the months ahead.
+The quiet but determined competitor and second-generation driver* will once again be among Canada's leading drivers who will be vying for the championship in the series' and he knows he will be facing some serious challenges in the season ahead.

 In his first full season on the Super Series circuit, the Brantford, Ontario native recorded three top-seven finishes and sixteenth place in the overall Series' points' standings despite skipping three points' events in Western Canada.